-Petronas Twin Towers, the world’s tallest twin structures, is LOCATED IN THE HEART OF KUALA LUMPUR, Majestic by day and dazzling at night.
-The 88-storey buildings were designed by Cesar Pelli & Associates, It’s Malaysia’s proudest icon and architectural wonder, lined with an endless shopping and touring experience.
+The world’s tallest twin structures, the Petronas Twin Towers, are LOCATED IN THE HEART OF THE CITY KUALA LUMPUR, majestic by day and dazzling at night.
+Cesar Pelli & Associates designed the 88-story buildings, which are Malaysia’s proudest icon and architectural wonder, and are lined with an endless shopping and touring experience.

-Tower One is fully occupied by the Malaysian state oil company Petronas, and its subsidiaries and associate companies.
-Tower Two is mostly taken up by multinational companies such as Accenture, Al-Jazeera, Barclays Capital, Bloomberg, Boeing, IBM, McKinsey & Co., Microsoft, Reuters and more.
-The entire project took 7 years from start to finish.
+Petronas, Malaysia’s state oil company, and its subsidiaries and associate companies have taken up all of Tower One.
+Multinational corporations such as Accenture, Al-Jazeera, Barclays Capital, Bloomberg, Boeing, IBM, McKinsey & Co., Microsoft, Reuters, and others occupy Tower Two.
+From start to finish, the project took 7 years.

-Set on Level 86 is Petronas Twin Towers’ observation deck, where visitors can get a closeup view of the tower’s spire as well as digital displays and exhibits of the tower’s history.
+The Petronas Twin Towers’ observation deck is located on Level 86 and offers visitors a close-up view of the tower’s spire as well as digital displays and exhibits about the tower’s history.

-Known for their well-developed metro networks and affordable ticket prices, a train ride in Malaysia makes one of the easier routes to directly access the twin towers.
+A train ride in Malaysia, which is known for its well-developed metro networks and low ticket prices, is one of the quickest ways to get to the twin towers.